-Critical - missing disk

-a A disk is missing from the array bringing it to 'critical' status.
-The array is still accessible

-- but another disk failure could result in data loss.

-Verifying

-ofo The array is currently running a disk integrity check.

-010

-3 3 Rebuilding

-The array is currently rebuilding meaning you replaced a failed disk or added a new dis

-to a 'critical' state array.

-Critical - rebuild required

-© The array has all disks, but one disk requires rebuilding.

-Disabled

-The icon represents a disabled array, meaning more than one disk failed and the array is

-no longer accessible

-0.00000 Initializing

-3 The array is initializing.
-The two types of initialization are Foreground and Background

-(See Initialization)

-19090 Uninitialized

-U The array initialization process has been interrupted, and the process is incomplete.

-Not Initialized

-U

-Disk is not initialized yet, and needs to be initialized before use

-Legacy

-An existing file system has been detected on the disk.
-These disks are classified as lega

-S 1000 drives.

-20230 Normal

-The array status is normal

-40 The urray states is normal

-20 Initializing

-TOP The array is initializing, either foreground or background initialization

-1.12% Initialization Stopped

-The initialization has been stopped.
-Current status is uninitialized.

-Cuitical Inconsistancy

-6 00 Critical - Inconsistency

-Data in the array is inconsistent and needs to be rebuilt.

-Critical - missing disk

-A disk has been removed or experienced failure, and user needs to reinsert disk or add

-• A disk has been removed of experienced failure, and user needs to remisert disk of add a

-new disk.

-•

-new disk.
+9 Critical - missing disk A disk is missing from the array, bringing it to 'critical' status.
+The array is still ofo accessible, but another disk failure could result in data loss.
+Verifying The array is currently running a disk integrity check.
+8 Rebuilding The array is currently rebuilding, meaning you replaced a failed disk or added a new disto a 'critical' state array.
+0 Critical - rebuild required The array has all disks, but one disk requires rebuilding.
+0 Disabled The icon represents a disabled array, meaning more than one disk failed, and the array is no longer accessible. å Initializing The array is initializing.
+The two types of initialization are Foreground and Background.
+(See Initialization) U Uninitialized The array initialization process has been interrupted, and the process is incomplete.
+U Not Initialized The disk is not initialized yet and needs to be initialized before use.
+L Legacy An existing file system has been detected on the disk.
+These disks are classified as legacy drives.
+Normal The array status is normal.
+Initializing The array is initializing, either foreground or background initialization.
+Initialization Stopped The initialization has been stopped.
+The current status is uninitialized.
+Critical - Inconsistency Data in the array is inconsistent and needs to be rebuilt.
+Critical - missing disk A disk has been removed or experienced failure, and the user needs to reinsert the disk or add a new disk.
+Rebuilding The array is currently rebuilding.